What is PayTo & How will it be used?

 Who will offer PayTo?

-NPP enabled banks, building societies and credit unions, and payment service providers, are expected to support PayTo for their payer customers from end June 2022(TBC).
+NPP enabled banks, building societies and credit unions, and payment service providers, are in the process of rolling out PayTo for their payer customers.
 Once available, PayTo will roll out progressively from merchants, service providers and other users that have opted to integrate PayTo.

 How Does PayTo Work?